-During the 2018 fiscal year, the University operated within its available resources, as total revenues exceeded total expenses by approximately \$4,000.
-In fiscal year 2018, tuition, fees, housing, and food service revenue accounted for 39% of the University's total revenue.
-The fall 2018 semester shows a decrease in enrollment, and the State Regents approved a 3.1% increase in undergraduate tuition and fees and a 2.0% increase in graduate tuition and fees for the 2018-2019 school years.
+During the 2019 fiscal year, the University operated within its available resources, as total revenues exceeded total expenses by approximately \$11,000.
+In fiscal year 2019, tuition, fees, housing, and food service revenue accounted for 42% of the University's total revenue.
+The fall 2019 semester shows an in increase and a substantial increase in first-time full-time freshman students, and the State Regents approved a 3.5% increase in undergraduate and graduate tuition and fees for the 2019-2020 school years.

-State appropriations were approximately 22% of total revenues for fiscal year 2018.
+State appropriations were approximately 25% of total revenues for fiscal year 2019.
 State appropriations to the University are expected to remain flat; therefore, total state appropriations are not expected to be returned to the fiscal year ending 2009 level.
 Therefore, the University will continue to feel a negative impact from this financial source.

-Grant and contract revenues currently represent 30% of total revenues for fiscal year 2018.
-Grant and contract resources have been negatively impacted by the national economic down-turn.
+Grant and contract revenues currently represent 32% of total revenues for fiscal year 2019.
+Grant and contract resources have been negatively impacted by the national economic down-turn at a national level; however, the University continues to generate impressive grant revenue.